Almanac Home Page

 - Period 1 hunting and trapping season for bobcat north of Hwy.
 64 through Dec.
 25.

-- Mink season opens in south and Winnebago zones through Feb.
-28 in south and March 15 in Winnebago.
+- Mink season in the north, south and Winnebago zones opens through March 5.

 - Lake trout season closes on waters of Green Bay and Lake Michigan and their tributaries.*